OpenAI Codex: Copyright

-The Free Software Foundation has expressed concerns that code snippets generated by Copilot and Codex could unknowingly violate copyright, and in particular the condition of the GPL that requires derivative works to be licensed under equivalent terms.
+The Free Software Foundation expressed concerns that code snippets generated by Copilot and Codex could violate copyright, in particular the condition of the GPL that requires derivative works to be licensed under equivalent terms.
 Issues they raised include whether training on public repositories falls into fair use or not, how developers could discover infringing generated code, whether trained machine learning models could be considered modifiable source code or a compilation of the training data, and if machine learning models could themselves be copyrighted and by whom.
 An internal GitHub study found that approximately 0.1% of generated code contained direct copies from the training data.
-One specific example has been raised, in which the model outputted the original code of the fast inverse square root algorithm, including comments and an incorrect copyright notice.
+In one example the model outputted the training data code implementing the fast inverse square root algorithm, including comments and an incorrect copyright notice.

-In response, OpenAI has stated that "legal uncertainty on the copyright implications of training AI systems imposes substantial costs on AI developers and so should be authoritatively resolved."
+In response, OpenAI stated that "legal uncertainty on the copyright implications of training AI systems imposes substantial costs on AI developers and so should be authoritatively resolved."

 The copyright issues with Codex have been compared to the Authors Guild, Inc. v.
 Google, Inc. court case, in which judges ruled that Google Books's use of text snippets from millions of scanned books constituted fair use.